 Brands you can trust

-Unlike some other comparison websites we don't limit your options to only a handful of rental brands.
-Here you'll find all the well known international brands, plus many independent local brands.
+Unlike some other car rental comparison websites, we don't limit your options to only a handful of car hire brands.
+Here you'll find all the well known international brands, plus many independent New Zealand car hire brands.
 That means you get maximum choice and lower prices.
-Brands include...

 Making your booking is simple and quick.
 Usually bookings are confirmed instantly.
 This means you can get on with organising the rest of your trip and not worry about vehicle availability.